vidursaigal/Obsidian-Notes/Video Notes/Single Cell Sequencing - Eric Chow (UCSF).md

 Combinatorial Indexing - in situ, many cells in each well barcoded multiple times

-CITE-seq - Antibodies will bind to proteins of interest (similar to antibodies that would be used in flow cyto)
+CITE-seq - Antibodies will bind to proteins of interest (similar to antibodies that would be used in flow cytometry; instead of a fluorophore, you conjugate on a DNA barcode).
+The DNA barcode has a PCR handle on the end and a poly-A tail to allow capture by single-cell sequencing methods.
+	Enables a multi-omics approach where you can analyze protein and RNA per cell.